35 Password Statistics 2026 – Data Breaches & Industry Report

 Source: Statista.

-Password Security Statistics (2FA and MFA)
+Password Security Statistics (2FA And MFA)

 Password security has become one of the major concerns today, and most organizations are shifting towards using 2FA and MFA.
 This section will provide you with further details on their usage.